 3=muzzleloader or bow.

-The last three digits are the hunt number.
+The last three digits are the hunt number indicating the time frame and other attributes of the hunt.

 Individual applicants can be rejected from party applications.
 Be sure that everyone on your application has correctly and completely filled out the form and has fulfilled all other requirements (mandatory harvest reports for prior year species or trapping, for example).